Denmark Thrives Despite High Taxes

 Now, all countries face choices like this: How do you want to set up your economy?
 Those decisions shape how you live and your psychology.
 In Denmark, for instance, there aren't severe class distinctions because the poor get helped, the rich get taxed, so everyone gets squashed into a big, fat middle class.

 One economist told me: Look, we don't have any geniuses and we don't have the best pro athletes - they leave because of the high taxes - but overall we're doing well.

 That doing well thing though, it worries Per Gullestrup.
 He runs a medium-sized shipping company, the Clipper Group.

-Mr. PER GULLESTRUP (Clipper Group): A big difference between Denmark and the States is, for example, if you go to a football match - any sports activity -you know, whether you win or lose, it's not so important.
+PER GULLESTRUP: A big difference between Denmark and the States is, for example, if you go to a football match - any sports activity - you know, whether you win or lose, it's not so important.
 You participate.
-You didnt win, but you participated, where in America, second place doesnt figure.
+You didn't win, but you participated, where in America, second place doesn't figure.

 KESTENBAUM: Do you worry about that?

 KESTENBAUM: That's the thing about economies that look like miracles - they don't always last.
 Denmark could stumble but so could the United States.